About This Course

 Part-Time.
 See Additional Teaching Mode Information for more info.

-Registered practitioner, Diploma in Emergency Medical Science (NFQ Level 7) or Emergency Medical Technology (NFQ Level 7) or equivalent, Personal Statement, English Language Requirements.
+Registered practitioner, Diploma in Emergency Medical Science (NFQ Level 7), Emergency Medical Technology (NFQ Level 7), Diploma in Paramedical Science (NFQ Level 7) or Diploma in Military Special Operations Forces Medical Care (NFQ Level 7) or equivalent, Personal Statement, English Language Requirements.
+See Requirements for full details.
 See Requirements for full details.

 Graduates of this programme will be in a position to compete for more specialised roles in the paramedical field.
 Competition for these places is high and having an NFQ Level 8 BSc [Hons] qualification will provide you with a strong foundation to compete in this evolving and dynamic field.
 Graduates of the programme will be eligible for Post Graduate programmes.

 This programme considers the challenge of managing a job while studying, by delivering teaching using a blended learning approach of e-learning and participation in workshops.
 The idea is to support you as you learn in a university with state-of-the-art facilities and experienced staff.
 This innovative programme aims to widen your academic understanding of clinical care, to engage with and critique the research that drives professional practice.

 This programme does not lead to a PHECC (Pre-Hospital Emergency Care Council) registrable qualification.